hexcowboy/elk-stack/README.md

 install only certain pieces of it, such as Filebeat.

 This document contains the following details:
+- Description of the Topology
+- Access Policies
+- ELK Configuration
-- Description of the Topologu Access Policies ELK Configuration Beats in Use
+- Beats in Use
 - Machines Being Monitored How to Use the Ansible Build